Skip to content

 ts

 Creates a reactive store for the given object state.
-A Store<T> extends Signal<T>, so effect(), computed(), watch(), and all other signal primitives work natively on it.
+Store<T> is a branded signal, so effect(), computed(), watch(), and all other signal primitives that accept ReadonlySignal<T> work with stores directly.

 Parameters